Practice Policies and HIPAA Information

 How frequently do we meet, and for how long?

-I usually schedule one 45-50-minute session per week at a time we agree on, although we may agree to have longer or shorter sessions and to meet more or less frequently.
-I am available on weekdays and some evenings.
-I do not have any weekend appointments.
+I usually schedule one 45-50-minute session per week at a time we agree on, although some sessions may be longer or more frequent.
+I am available on weekdays.
+I do not have any evening or weekend appointments.

 Can we have sessions via telephone or video-conference?